citco/carbon/README.md

 <a name="requirements"></a>
 ### Requirements

-PHP 7.1.8 or above (For older PHP versions, please use the version 1.x of this package)
+PHP 8.1 or above (For older PHP versions, please use the version 1.x or 2.x of this package)

 <a name="license"></a>
 ### License